 1199SEIU Benefit and Pension Funds

-Prior to joining the Funds in 2006, Dr. Rey served as Chief Executive Officer for the Regional Operations Center at the NYC Department of Education, as Assistant Vice President for Human Resources-Management and Organizational Services at Columbia University, as Chief of Staff/Associate Director for Administration at the Office of Victim Services and as Assistant Commissioner for Administration at the NYC Department of Finance.
-She has served as an advisory board member and process consultant to several community-based organizations, and has also taught Organizational Behavior as an adjunct professor at New York University and Principal Leadership at Teachers College, Columbia University.
+Prior to joining the Funds in 2006, Dr. Rey served as Chief Executive Officer for the Regional Operations Center at the NYC Department of Education, Assistant Vice President for Human Resources-Management and Organizational Services at Columbia University, Chief of Staff/Associate Director for Administration at the Victim Services and Assistant Commissioner for Administration at the NYC Department of Finance.
+She has served as an advisory board member and process consultant to several community-based organizations and also was an adjunct professor at New York University and Columbia University.

 Dr. Rey received a Bachelor of Science from the State University of New York at Stony Brook, a Master of Science from the W. Averell Harriman School for Management and Public Policy and a Doctorate in Education from Columbia University.